How are the CAD models organized?

 The Short Answer

-Scan To CAD files are delivered using professional-grade layering, naming, and organization.
+Scan To CAD files are delivered using professional-grade tagging, naming, and organization.
 Objects of the same type (e.g. walls, doors) will be grouped together.
 Software like Revit and Chief Architect will have default properties applied.

 Each file is fully editable allowing your to adjust to fit your workflow.
-We aim to organize the files to help you get the most out of your preferred CAD software, but we are not yet able to support custom templates, layering, or naming.
+We aim to organize the files to help you get the most out of your preferred CAD software, but we are not yet able to support custom templates, tagging, or naming.

 If you have any feedback, questions, or would like to learn more, please reach out to our support team at support@canvas.io.